Information Disclosure and Promotion Policy Design for Platforms: Introduction

 \subsection{Related Literature}

 Our work relates to several strands of literature in operations and economics.
-First, the consideration of the seller's pricing decisions relates to the literature on dynamic pricing policies in settings characterized by demand uncertainty including \cite{araman2009dynamic}, \cite{Besbes2009}, \cite{farias2010dynamic}, \cite{Harrison2012}, and \cite{DenBoer2014}, and \cite{keskinzeevi2014}, among others; see also surveys by \cite{araman2010revenue} and \cite{den2015dynamic} for an overview.
-More broadly, the seller's problem relates to an extensive literature on sequential decision making under uncertainty in which a decision maker must balance a tradeoff between taking actions which generate high immediate payoffs with taking actions that generate information and therefore increase future payoffs.
-This tradeoff has been studied in contexts including retail assortment selection (e.g., \cite{Caro2007}, \cite{saure2013optimal}) and inventory management (e.g., \cite{huh2009nonparametric}, \cite{Besbes2013}), \cite{besbes2017exploration}).
+First, the consideration of the seller's pricing decisions relates to the literature on dynamic pricing policies in settings characterized by demand uncertainty; see, e.g., \cite{araman2009dynamic}, \cite{Besbes2009}, \cite{farias2010dynamic}, \cite{Harrison2012}, \cite{DenBoer2014}, and \cite{keskinzeevi2014}; see also the surveys by \cite{araman2010revenue} and \cite{den2015dynamic} for an overview. {Some works (e.g., \citealt{conlisk1984cyclic}, \citealt{su2007intertemporal}, \citealt{besbes2015intertemporal}) study dynamic pricing with consumers that are heterogeneous in their willingness to wait to purchase a product.
+While we also consider patient and impatient consumers, we interpret patience as the propensity of consumers to spend time browsing for alternative products in the platform rather than their willingness to wait for lower prices in the future. }

+More broadly, the seller's problem relates to an extensive literature on sequential decision making under uncertainty in which a decision maker must balance a tradeoff between taking actions that generate high immediate payoffs and taking actions that generate information and therefore increase future payoffs.
+This tradeoff has been studied in contexts including retail assortment selection (e.g., \citealt{Caro2007}, \citealt{saure2013optimal}) and inventory management (e.g., \citealt{huh2009nonparametric}, \citealt{Besbes2013}, \citealt{besbes2017exploration}).
 Our work departs from these models, which assume that, conditional on the decision maker's action, the payoff and information generated is \emph{exogenous}, by considering the pricing dynamics of a learning seller when demand is \emph{endogenously} affected by the platform.
-This consideration introduces a significant departure from the aforementioned stream of literature in terms of modeling and resulting dynamics.